Leabhrán Eolais 2011-2012

 Pupils attending after-school activities in the school should go to their allocated room promptly at 2.30pm.

-Children are only allowed in ‘Anam Cara’ the school garden under parental supervision and never in wet weather.
+Children are only allowed in ‘Anam Cara’ the school garden and 'An Gairdín Céadfach' our Sensory Garden under teacher supervision .

 Aráchas Pearsanta/ Group Personal Accident Cover

-Parents are advised to avail of Gaelscoil na Dúglaise’s Group Personal Accident Cover provided by school insurers ‘Allianz’ annually.
-Your child will receive an application form during the first week of the school year.
+Parents avail of Gaelscoil na Dúglaise’s Group Personal Accident Cover provided by school insurers ‘Allianz’ annually.
+This small charge is included in your booklist.

 Am lóin/ Lunch Time